bcgsc/ntJoin/README.md

 # ntJoin

-Scaffolding assemblies using reference assemblies and minimizer graphs
+Scaffolding draft assemblies using reference assemblies and minimizer graphs

 ## Description of the algorithm